-Success also doesn’t require every marketing or growth-based organization to perform at Level 5, all or any of the time.
+Success also doesn’t require every growth-based organization to perform at Level 5 any of the time, let alone all the time.
 For instance, some organization’s environments, enterprises, and customers may enable them to effectively and efficiently function at a Transactional level.
-As an organization matures however, there is a baseline level of customer intimacy that we expect to grow alongside the maturity level, and this baseline expectation has only increased over the past decade - particularly over the past year.
+However, you should expect customer intimacy to grow alongside the maturity level, and this baseline expectation has only increased over the past decade - particularly over the past year.